zourte2486/Educase-India-test/README.md

 ## Deployment

-This project is configured for deployment on Vercel:
+This project is configured for deployment on Netlify:

 1. Push your code to GitHub
-2. Connect your repository to Vercel
+2. Connect your repository to Netlify
 3. Deploy automatically

+The project includes:
+- `netlify.toml` configuration file
+- `public/_redirects` for SPA routing
+- Production build tested and working

 ## Design Specifications

 - **Viewport**: 375x812 (iPhone X/11/12/13/14)
 - **Colors**:
   - Primary Purple: #6C25FF
   - Dark Text: #1D2226
   - Gray Text: #919191